SalesforceDevelopersJapan/jp-cc-se/package/GMOPayment/README.md

 `Ensure Funds Async` -> `Capture`
 `Ensure Refunds Async` -> `ReferencedRefund`

-## For prduction
+## For production
-This package use urls(e.g. `https://stg.static.mul-pay.jp`) for GMO staging environment.
-Please change url and credentials in metadata, named credentials and remote setting accordingly to go production.
+This package use urlsfor GMO staging environment (e.g. `https://stg.static.mul-pay.jp`).
+Please change urls and credentials in metadata, named credentials and remote setting accordingly to go production.

 ## Out of scope (as of 2023/02)
 - Payment for 3DS